 We thank our committee and members for their support throughout the year and look forward to their continuing support.
 We are always pleased to welcome visitors and new members to out meetings as well as suggestions for subjects for talks and future projects.

-Our meetings are held on the first Tuesday of the month at 7.30 pm at the Church Hall, Our meetings are posted on our website.
-Herne & Broomfield Local History and on Facebook. and also advertised in Herne & Broomfield Parish Council Newsletter.
+Our meetings are held on the first Tuesday of the month at 7.30 pm at the Church Hall, Our meetings are posted on our website Herne & Broomfield Local History and on Facebook. and also advertised in Herne & Broomfield Parish Council Newsletter.

 Herne WI